biblius/hextacy/openssl/README.md

 # OPEN SSL SETUP

-The `openssl.sh` script in this directory can be utilised to quickly generate a CA and a self signed certificate.
+The `openssl.sh` script in this directory can be utilised to quickly generate a CA and a self signed certificate to enable HTTPS for development on local connections.

 Make sure to `cd` in the script's directory and then execute it so your files get generated neatly in an isolated directory.
 All the files generated are git ignored.